RahulBendre1/legacy-ml-python/README.md

 - teaches you how to code them up
 - nice overview on all the different types of algorithms
 - shows you the guts of the algorithms in Python
+- sort equivalent for Machine Learning with R by Brett Lantz

 ## Algorithms